kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- More events we get, more partitions we create.
 ### Processing Service Detail Design
 - `Processing Service` reads events from partition one by one, count events in memory, and flushes this counted values to the database periodically, so we need a component to read events.
+- Partition Consumer
 	- The consumer establishes and maintains TCP connection with the partition to fetch data, we can think of it as an infinite loop that polls data from the partition.
 	- When consumer reads event, it deserializes it, meaning it converts byte array into the actual object.
 	- Usually, consumer is a single threaded component, we can also implement multi-threaded access.
 When several threads read from the partition in parallel, but this approach comes with a cost, checkpointing becomes more complicated and it's hard to perserve order of events if needed.
+- Deduplicate Cache
 	- Consumer does one more important thing - helps to eliminate duplicate events.
 If the same message was submitted to the partition several times, we need a mechanism to avoid double counting.
 	- To achieve this we use a distributed cache that stores unique event identifiers for, let's say last 10 minutes, and if several identical messages arrived within a 10 minutes interval, only one of them (the first one) will be processed.
 		```